Feeling like you need a little attention for your noggin? These Migraine Bath Bombs can be made from the comfort of your own home!

 Find a large mixing bowl.
-First, add the baking soda, citric acid, cornstarch, cream of tartar and Bentonite clay. (keep track here, you’re going to be going through quite a few ingredients)
+First, add the baking soda, citric acid, cornstarch, Epsom salts and SLSA.
+(Keep track here, you’re going to be going through quite a few ingredients)

 After you’ve finished that, it’s time to add in the coconut oil.
 (The addition of this ingredient is what binds everything together and gives your bath bombs the ability to stay together.)